b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function is showing the window to the user.

 **Type:** func

-..  note:: Not tested yet
+..  code-block:: python

 	win.Show()